Beyond Earthly Things

 All photos courtesy of Anouk van Kalmthout

 A red river slices through a frozen expanse, a soft pink mountain rises from the earth.
-Figures bend in prayer in or near pools of water and a heartbeat forests fill the frame.
+Figures bend in prayer in or near pools of water and a heartbeat forest fills the frame.
 This is our world through the eyes of Dutch photographer Anouk van Kalmthout, whose breathtaking technicolor fantasies pulse with a surreal wonder, rooted in the splendor of our planet's naturally varied geographic forms.

 We spoke to her from her warm, plant-filled home on the outskirts of Amsterdam, where her daily relationship to the natural world is evidenced in some of its simplest and truest forms: electricity from the sun, warmth from the wood-burning stove, and an abundance of fruits and veggies from the garden.
 She took a moment to share her thoughts on how her connection to Nature informs her creative process and overall sense of well-being, and also shared images of her home, some self-portraits, and the stunning personal work that she creates with friends.

 Self Portrait by Anouk van Kalmthout